🧪Test Coverage

 Introduction

 Code coverage is a simple tool for checking which lines of our application code are run by our test suite.
 100% coverage is a laudable goal, as it means every line is run at least once.
-Coverage.py is the Python tool for measuring code coverage. we can integrate it with a Django project.
+Coverage.pyarrow-up-right is the Python tool for measuring code coverage. we can integrate it with a Django project.

 Configuring Coverage.py